 The flavors are quintessential fall, and the recipe is so easy it only takes about thirty minutes to prepare, so it’s perfect for a weeknight dinner.

-Here's a quick look at how to make this dish.
-The full, printable recipe is featured below.
+Here’s an overview of how to make pork chops with apples and caramelized onion.
+The full, printable recipe with both quantities and directions is featured below.

 - Mix up the seasoning blend and rub it on both sides of the pork.